 It was quiet when we arrived so we were able to park right near the farm shop and playground and headed off for a little play first.
 The playground is really lovely with proper tyre swings like they used to make, you know, ones that are big enough to seat adult-sized bums in without the chains digging into your hips.
 There was a big rolled up rubber thing that you could climb inside and swing, a mountain of old tractor tyres to climb, monkey bars, slides and a photo board with cut out face holes.

 I’m not entirely sure who had more fun playing, me or the kids but it certainly is an enjoyable park.

-Our first stop were the courgettes.
+Our first stop was the courgettes.
 I’ve seen fried courgette flowers on many cooking programs and was tempted to get a couple of those too but settled for 3 nice looking courgettes that my niece, Demi, helped me pick.
-At this point I did start filming a rather spontaneous (and not very well thought out) Facebook live video as we headed over to the raspberries.
+At this point, I did start filming a rather spontaneous (and not very well thought out) Facebook live video as we headed over to the raspberries.

 Back passed the raspberries and round towards the front of the farm, we headed around to what seemed to be the orchard section.
 The Victoria plums were so juicy and ripe.
 They were very easy to pick and came away from the branches easily.
 There was a wooded area nearby that was home to some bees, so all of the fruit and veg has it’s very own pollinators.